 The following topics will be covered: hobbies and interests; vacation/travelling; shopping; means of communication; the workplace.

 Photocopies of the learning materials will be provided.

 Who is this course for?

-This course is for students who have some knowledge of Russian (2 year part-time study or equivalent), who wish to further improve their communication skills in oral, aural and written form.
+This continuation course is for students who have some knowledge of Russian, who wish to further improve their communication skills in oral, aural and written form.

 The emphasis of the course is on participation and students are encouraged to actively participate in class through various non-threatening forms of activities designed to stimulate communication.

 To award credits we need to have evidence of the knowledge and skills you have gained or improved.
 Some of this has to be in a form that can be shown to external examiners so that we can be absolutely sure that standards are met across all courses and subjects.